raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/data-out-of-functions.md

 );
 ~~~~~~~~

 Now we'll need to write `first` and `rest` functions for a list, and those names will collide with the `first` and `rest` we wrote for tuples.
-So let's disambinuage our names:
+So let's disambiguate our names:

 {:lang="javascript"}
 ~~~~~~~~